Books are a great way to exercise our brains.

 The good news is:

-Yes, there are tips and techniques to help you learn how to read a boring book without falling asleep and make it interesting.
+Yes, there are tips and techniques to help you learn how to read a boring book without falling asleep and make it enjoyable.

 But wait for a second…